ftrackhq/integrations/doc/tutorial/setup.rst

 Setup
 *****

+.. highlight:: bash

 Prerequisites
 *************

 For this exercise we require to following:

- * A workstation, in our example a PC running Windows 10.
+ * A workstation, in our example a PC running Windows 11.
  * A text editor for syntax highlighted editing of Python code, for example PyCharm or Visual Code.
  * Git command line tools installed, including Git bash.
  * A licensed version of Maya 2022 or later.